CARA-ch/emed-service-guide/docs/other/upcoming_changes.md

 Other aggregator changes:

 - `FindMedicationCard` queries will support the `ServiceStartFrom`, `ServiceStartTo`, `ServiceEndFrom`, `ServiceEndTo` parameters and apply them as follows:
-  - The aggregated start date of returned treatments must be between the specified `ServiceStartFrom` and `ServiceStartTo` parameters.
+  - The consolidated (i.e. aggregated) start date of returned treatments must be between the specified `ServiceStartFrom` and `ServiceStartTo` parameters.
     - If `ServiceStartFrom` is not specified, any treatment starting at or after the specified `ServiceStartTo` will meet the service start criterium.
 	- If `ServiceStartTo` is not specified,  any treatment starting before the specified `ServiceStartFrom` will meet the service start criterium.
 	- If neither `ServiceStartFrom` nor `ServiceStartTo` are specified, all treatments starting at any date will meet the service start criterium.
 	- Note that if a treatment does not have an explicit start date provided by a published document, it is assumed by the aggregator to be the date of creation of the MTP.
-  - The aggregated end date of returned treatments must be between the specified `ServiceEndFrom` and `ServiceEndTo` parameters.
+  - The consolidated end date of returned treatments must be between the specified `ServiceEndFrom` and `ServiceEndTo` parameters.
     - If `ServiceEndFrom` is not specified, any treatment ending at or after the specified `ServiceEndTo` will meet the service end criterium.
 	- If `ServiceEndTo` is not specified,  any treatment ending before the specified `ServiceEndFrom` will meet the service end criterium.
 	- If neither `ServiceEndFrom` nor `ServiceEndTo` are specified, all treatments ending at any date will meet the service end criterium.
 	- Note that if a treatment does not have an explicit end date provided by a published document, it is assumed by the aggregator to be *the end of time*, i.e. will have no end date.
 - Implementation of XDS `ServiceStartFrom`, `ServiceStartTo`, `ServiceEndFrom`, `ServiceEndTo` criteria for all ITI-18 and PHARM-1 queries.
-  - `PHARM-1 FindMedicationList` queries: same logic as for `FindMedicationCard`.
   - `ITI-18` queries will match the criteria ranges against the stored metadata `XDSDocumentEntry.serviceStartTime` and `XDSDocumentEntry.serviceStopTime` as provided at ITI-41.
 See [date processing](transactions/date_processing.md).
   - `PHARM-1` subqueries:
     - `FindMedicationTreatmentPlans`, `FindMedicationList` and `FindMedicationCard` follow the same logic explained on the previous point.
-	- `FindPrescriptions`, `FindPrescriptionsForValidation` and `FindPrescriptionsForDispense` will apply the criteria against the prescription's validity period.
+	- `FindPrescriptions`, `FindPrescriptionsForValidation` and `FindPrescriptionsForDispense` will apply the criteria against the consolidated prescription's validity period.
 		- The prescription validy start date shall match if:
 			- Greater or equal than `ServiceStartFrom` if specified.
 			- Lesser than `ServiceStartTo` if specified.